lsst-dm/dmtn-056/design.rst

 | unit_name       | varchar | NOT NULL    |
 +-----------------+---------+-------------+

 .. _cs_datasets:

 Datasets
 ========

-There's table for the entire Database, so IDs are unique even across Repositories.
-The dataref_pack field contains an ID that is unique only with a repository, constructed by packing together the associated units (the *path* string passed to DataStore.put would be a viable but probably inefficient choice).
+There's table for the entire database, so IDs are unique even across :ref:`Collections <Collection>`.
+The ``dataref_pack`` field contains an ID that is unique only with a collection, constructed by packing together the associated units (the *path* string passed to ``DataStore.put`` would be a viable but probably inefficient choice).

 .. _cs_table_Dataset: